PrimeTimeTran/semantics/README.md

 - Flutter
 - Firebase CLI

 # WIP

 - [x] Add feed page
-- [] Next video when question completed
+- [x] As a user I see questions and answers on each video.
-- [] As a user I must answer a question on each video.
+- [ ] As a user I must answer a question on each video.
 May have different levels, easy, medium, hard.
-- [] Multiple questions on videos
+- [ ] As a user I see the next video play when I answer a question.

 Backlog:

+- Gamify answering questions on videos.
+- Comments on videos.
 - Create todo list.
 - Add saved phrases screen.
 - Add metrics screen.
 - Add most saved quotes screen.
-- Add admin edit screen.
+- Add admin screen for creating lessons.
+Lessons are videos, questions, answers.
 - Add phrases types. ie motivational, stoic, joke, fact, elementary
+- Challenge mode

 Done: